Search for the decay $B^0\to\phi\mu^+\mu^-$: Introduction

 \section{Introduction}

-The decay $B^0 \rightarrow \phi \mu^+ \mu^-$ proceeds, considering only the dominant $s\bar{s}$ component of the $\phi$ meson, mainly via the color-suppressed penguin annihilation diagrams (a), (b), and (c) in Fig.~\ref{loop}.
+The decay $\Bd \to \phi \mu^+ \mu^-$ proceeds mainly via the color-suppressed penguin annihilation diagrams (a), (b), and (c) in Fig.~\ref{loop}, if we consider only the $s\bar{s}$ component of the $\phi$ meson.
 Annihilation decays of $B$ mesons are strongly suppressed in the Standard Model (SM) but very sensitive to physics beyond the SM.
-Among them, the radiative decay $\Bd \to \phi \gamma$ has become the subject of a series of theoretical and experimental studies~\cite{Li:2003kz,Li:2006xe,Lu:2006nza,Hua:2010we,PhysRevD.103.076004,King:2016cxv}.
-The perturbative contribution to the $\Bd \to \phi \gamma$ branching fraction has been found to be of the order of $10^{-12}$ to $10^{-11}$~\cite{Li:2003kz,Li:2006xe,Lu:2006nza}, depending on the factorization techniques.
-Contributions by new particles such as a $Z^{\prime}$ boson to the annihilation diagrams could be of the order of $10^{-9}$ -- $10^{-8}$~\cite{Li:2003kz, Hua:2010we}, large enough to be observed by the LHCb detector.
-However, when using this decay to probe new physics, the SM contribution due to the small $d\bar{d}$ component in the $\phi$ meson must be considered.
-A recent study with soft-collinear effective theory indicates that the contribution from $\omega-\phi$ mixing could be three orders of magnitude larger than the pure annihilation contribution in the SM, increasing the branching fraction to $\mathcal{O}(10^{-9})$~\cite{PhysRevD.103.076004}.
+The annihilation contribution to the $\Bd \to \phi \mu^+ \mu^-$ branching fraction is estimated to be approximately of the order of $10^{-12}$ in the QCD factorization approach~\cite{Kuznetsova:2017ecg}.
+However, when using this decay to probe new physics, the contribution from the small $d\bar{d}$ component of the $\phi$ meson must be considered.
+Contributions from $\omega-\phi$ mixing, Fig.~\ref{loop} (d), and new physics could have significant effects on this decay.
+There is no theoretical study of these effects in the literature.
+Some clues can be found in the reported studies of the decay $\Bd \to \phi \gamma$~\cite{Li:2003kz,Li:2006xe,Lu:2006nza,Hua:2010we,PhysRevD.103.076004,King:2016cxv}, which has similar quark-level transitions as the $\Bd \to \phi \mu^+ \mu^-$ decay.
+The annihilation contributions to the $\Bd \to \phi \gamma$ branching fraction have been found to be of the order of $10^{-12}$ to $10^{-11}$~\cite{Li:2003kz,Li:2006xe,Lu:2006nza}, depending on the factorization techniques.
+Contributions by new particles such as a $Z^{\prime}$ boson in the annihilation diagrams could be of the order of $10^{-9}$ -- $10^{-8}$~\cite{Li:2003kz, Hua:2010we}, large enough to be observed by the LHCb detector.
+A recent study with soft-collinear effective theory indicates that the contribution from $\omega-\phi$ mixing could be three orders of magnitude larger than the pure annihilation contribution in the SM, increasing the branching fraction of the decay $\Bd \to \phi \gamma$ to $\mathcal{O}(10^{-9})$~\cite{PhysRevD.103.076004}.
 The decay $B^0 \rightarrow \phi\gamma$ has not yet been observed, and the current upper limit on the branching fraction is $1.0 \times 10^{-7}$ at a $90\%$ confidence level set by the Belle collaboration~\cite{King:2016cxv}.